xmahbub/HTB-InviteCode/README.md

 ### What is HTB-InviteCode ?
-HTB is a invite code generator.If you want to start solving CTF challages (hackthebox.eu) it is a level 0 challange for you  because this site requre an invite code for registration.Please at first try to solve  it manually
+HTB-InviteCode is a invite code generator.If you want to start solving CTF challages (hackthebox.eu) it is a level 0 challange for you  because this site requre an invite code for registration.Please at first try to solve  it manually